mcolyer/hacklet-remote/README.md

 * Title: The command you'd like to issue either 'on' or 'off'.
 All other values will be ignored.
-* Description: The JSON of specifying the network id (printed out during commissioning) and socket id (0 - top, 1 - bottom) of the Modlet you'd like to control.
-Ex `{"network":"0xab12","socket":0}`
+* Description: The JSON array specifying the network id (printed out during commissioning) and socket id (0 - top, 1 - bottom) pairs you'd like to control.
+Ex `[{"network":"0xab12","socket":0}]`

 ## Contributing